St George’s Road, Wallasey, Wirral CH45

 The external and internal sculpture is largely the work of Philip Lindsey Clark.
-Exceptions are the statue of Our Lady, which is by David John and Anthony Fraser, and the Lady Altar and baptismal font which are by Herbert Tyson Smith.
+Exceptions are the stone statue of Our Lady with St John Fisher, which is by David John and Anthony Foster, and the Lady Altar and baptismal font which are by Herbert Tyson Smith.
 The latter is a square block of stone set at a diagonal, carved with flying angles and roofed by a pyramid of fish scale tiles.
 Moveable items also designed by Velarde include silvered stools, a credence table, the ambo (currently dismantled) and altar candlesticks.

 Architect: F. X. Velarde